Who we are

 Alumni

 • Natalya Cardona: Natalya spent two years in the lab as an undergraduate student & studied niche evolution in Encelia.
-She is currently pursuing a PhD in immunology at The Lundquist Institute.
+She is currently pursuing a PhD in immunology at UCLA.

 • Micah Castrillo: Micah spent 1.5 years in the lab as an undergraduate student & studied rare species in Encelia.
 She is currently working at a conservation non-profit.